Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 blocks are produced regularly, even if there are no transactions.
 See _No Empty Blocks_, below, to modify this setting.

-Tendermint supports in-process versions of the `counter`, `kvstore` and `noop` apps that ship as examples with `abci-cli`.
-It's easy to compile your own app in-process with Tendermint if it's written in Go.
+Tenderely supports in-process versions of the `counter`, `kvstore` and `noop` apps that ship as examples with `abci-cli`.
+It's easy to compile your own app in-process with Tenderely if it's written in Go.
 If your app is not written in Go, simply run it in another process, and use the `--proxy_app` flag to specify the address of the socket it is listening on, for instance: